Basic Research

 Research Expertise and Interests

 My research team is interested in the molecular basis of memory and learning, as well as the impact of physiological activities such as exercise and its metabolites on these cognitive processes.
-This has led us to focus on prions.
+This has led us to focus on individual exercise metabolites to assess their cognitive impact, as well as on a special class of prion-like proteins.
 Identified initially in the context of diseases such as Creutzfeld Jacob and Kuru, these shape-shifting proteins appear to play a wide variety of roles in different physiological contexts such as long-term memory storage, autophagy and cancer.
-Using mouse models, neuronal cultures, and the powerful biochemical and molecular arsenal of the budding yeast S. cerevisiae, we attempt to elucidate the role of prions in learning and memory.
+Using mouse models, neuronal cultures, and the powerful biochemical and molecular arsenal of the budding yeast S. cerevisiae, we attempt to elucidate the role of exercise metabolites prions in learning and memory.
+In addition, we mentor medical student groups tackling several problems of clinical relevance.

-The laboratory also benefits from additional collaborations with LAU researchers and with investigators at outside universities.
+The laboratory also benefits from additional collaborations with LAU students, researchers and investigators at outside universities.

 Selected Publications